thoqbk/kafka-plain-java/docs/demo-1-multi-partition.md

 Putting `.commitSync()` after the message processing to guarantee delivers `at least once` and before it for delivering `at most once`

 May need to implement the message processing logic in idempotent way to ensure the re-delivered messages won't cause any issue.

+Using `consumer.seek()` to update the value of the offset for next poll